 Music connects the many facets of our lives

 Willem Bunschoten’s life shows one clear thread: music.
 He was brought up with it by his musical parents.
-Among other things, he gave piano lessons, directed a small orchestra at home (in what is now The Bunschoten House) and remained a music aficionado all through his life.
+Among other things, he gave piano lessons, directed a small orchestra at home and remained a music aficionado all through his life.
 In his old age he started to worry about the withdrawal of government support for cultural institutions and activities.
 Willem strongly felt that you should not simply resign yourself to that.
 This motivated him to establish The Bunschoten Fund in 2011.

 Love for music, from father to son

 The love for music was so thoroughly implanted in Willem by this father, that he even decided to name the fund after his father.
 Hence the official name Ir.
 Etward Bunschoten Funds (in Dutch: Ir.
 Etward Bunschoten Fonds).